LoreBene99/RT2_Assignment1/README.md

-### In this assignment of RT2 i have to use the final assignment of RT1 to implement some graphical features and code documentations.
+## In this assignment of RT2 i have to use the final assignment of RT1 to implement some graphical features/tools for the code and code documentation.

-# Readme of the final assignment of RT1:
 Third Assignment of Research Track 1
 ================================
 ## Professor : Carmine Recchiuto, University of Genoa

+### Code documentation

 The main gol of the project, given by the Professor Carmine Recchiuto, is to drive the robot inside a particular environment letting the user decide what type of mode to use to guide the robot inside this map.
 In fact it has to be developed a software architecture for the control of the robot in the environment.
 The software will rely on the `move_base` and `gmapping packages` for localizing the robot and plan the motion.